miroslawmajka/cucumber-boilerplate/README.md

 # Usage

-Open your favourite CLI and run the following commands to restore dependencies, lint the JavaScript and run the automated selenium tests:
+Open your favourite CLI and run the following commands to restore dependencies, lint the JavaScript and run the automated selenium tests against a local Express application:
 ```
+# Install dependencies
 npm install

+# Lint the JavaScript
 npm run lint

+# Run the end-to-end testing by starting a local Express app, running WebdriverIO Cucumber scenarios and close down the app
-npm test
+npm e2e
 ```

-# TODO

-Create a sample vue.js app to run tests against (PhantomJS in CircleCI pipeline).